MLH/Hack-the-Stack/README.md

 - We will be able to display your specific route and the traffic you are pointing towards it.
 Simply follow the same format as above!
 If you have a common name, include an additional identifier that will make your route more unique (a random sequence of numbers and letters for instance).
-- Dashboards: You can check out your progress here: [https://hackp.ac/ghwsec-stackoverflow-dashboard](https://hackp.ac/ghwsec-stackoverflow-dashboard)
+- Leaderboard: You can check out your progress here: [https://hackp.ac/ghwsec-stackoverflow-dashboard](https://hackp.ac/ghwsec-stackoverflow-leaderboard)

 ## Don’t know what DDOS is?
 Check out these resources: